Post-Operative Instructions: GeneralBACK

 - Avoid smoking or E-cigarettes.
 Whenever tobacco/nicotine products are used, they may greatly decrease the chances of proper healing.
 Therefore, we suggest avoiding smoking for at least the first 72 hours following surgery.

 - Avoid blowing your nose.
-If any upper back teeth were removed, avoid blowing your nose for 1 week following surgery.
+If any upper back teeth were removed or if you’ve had a sinus augmentation, avoid blowing your nose for 1 week following surgery.
 If you develop a cold with congestion, please call our office for further instructions.

 Important Information Regarding: